wagslane/qvault/README.md

 * All javascript filenames, functions, and variables are camelCase
 * All vue filenames and components are PascalCase

-### Node Version
+### Node Version - NVM

+NVM, or node version manager, is used to keep track of the supported node version.
 If you are having strange node api errors, be sure to set the correct node version:

 ```bash